How to buy Bitcoin with a credit or debit card instantly

 Where to buy bitcoin with credit card: 4 types of platforms

-If you want to buy bitcoin with a credit card, you’re spoilt for choice.
+If you want to buy bitcoin with a credit card, for investment purposes or to make payments via a crypto payment gateway, you’re spoilt for choice.
 There are dozens of websites offering this service.
 They fall into 4 broad categories:

 Exchanges (trading platforms).